dancerphil/translate/README.md

     ```

   <a name="functions--in-blocks"></a><a name="7.3"></a>
   - [7.3](#functions--in-blocks) Never declare a function in a non-function block (if, while, etc).
 Assign the function to a variable instead.
-Browsers will allow you to do it, but they all interpret it differently, which is bad news bears. eslint: [`no-loop-func`](http://eslint.org/docs/rules/no-loop-func.html)
+Browsers will allow you to do it, but they all interpret it differently, which is 差评 bad news bears. eslint: [`no-loop-func`](http://eslint.org/docs/rules/no-loop-func.html)

   <a name="functions--note-on-blocks"></a><a name="7.4"></a>
   - [7.4](#functions--note-on-blocks) **Note:** ECMA-262 defines a `block` as a list of statements.
 A function declaration is not a statement.
 [Read ECMA-262's note on this issue](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf#page=97).

     ```javascript
-    // bad
+    // 差评 bad
     if (currentUser) {
       function test() {
         console.log('Nope.');
       }
     }

-    // good
+    // 好评 good
     let test;
     if (currentUser) {
       test = () => {